great release, selective inhibition

 This is not repression.
 It is contained presence.
 When enough safety is established, energy resolves organically—through breath, subtle movement, sound, shaking, or deep stillness.
 The release is not forced; it emerges.

-Cannabis-assisted psychotherapy is a guided, intention-based therapeutic process that uses cannabis as a supportive tool—not as the treatment itself.
+Cannabis-assisted somatic work is a guided, intention-based somatic process that uses cannabis as a supportive tool—not as the focus itself.
 Sessions are structured, contained, and grounded in somatic awareness, nervous system regulation, mindfulness, and integration between sessions.

 Rather than focusing primarily on analysis or insight, this work centers on how experience lives in the body.
 Stress, anxiety, and trauma don’t only exist as thoughts or memories; they are held in physiological patterns—muscle tension, breath restriction, hypervigilance, collapse, or chronic activation.